 The following resources may be used to obtain documents containing evidence of immunity:

-All Students must submit required immunization documents within 30 days of the beginning of the semester.
-Students who are not compliant with this regulation will be restricted from classroom attendance.
+All Students must submit required immunization documents within 30 days of the start of the semester.
+Students who are not compliant under this regulation will be restricted from classroom attendance.

 Onondaga Community College